Alert Logic Requirements for Virtual and Physical Appliances

 AWS supported instance types for autoscaling

-WAF workers and master appliances are bound to specific AWS instance types.
-Master appliances run on General Purpose Medium and Large instance types.
-Worker appliances run on General Purpose Small and Compute Optimized Medium and Xlarge instance types.
-The default instance types are t3.medium or c5.large for workers and t3.medium or m5.large for the master.
+WAF workers and management WAF appliances are bound to specific AWS instance types.
+Management WAF appliances run on General Purpose Large instance types.
+Worker appliances run on Compute Optimized Large and Xlarge instance types.
+The default instance types are c5.large for workers and m5.large for the management WAF.
 The CloudFormation template allows for selecting instance types when run.

 The m5.large instance suffices for most installations.
-An Amazon Elastic Block Store (EBS) volume outside the master persists the log and configuration data.
-You can use the CloudFormation template to specify a new master instance type to upgrade the master appliance.
+An Amazon Elastic Block Store (EBS) volume outside the management WAF persists the log and configuration data.
+You can use the CloudFormation template to specify a new management WAF instance type to upgrade the management WAF appliance.
 The Autoscaling CloudFormation template for WAF is available on request for AWS Auto Scaling deployments.

-Instance Type vCPU Workers Capacity Traffic Capacity EBS Volume Size
+Instance Type vCPU Workers Capacity EBS Volume Size

-Master instances are not processing traffic inline.
-Traffic capacity is the master's ability to process data from the Learner and deny logs at near real time as workers deliver the data.
+Management WAF instances are not processing traffic inline.
+Traffic capacity is the management WAF's ability to process data from the workers and deny logs at near real time as workers deliver the data.
 Average performance is measured using a representative sample of e-commerce web traffic.
 Actual performance may vary and depends on factors such as ratio of inbound to outbound traffic, request complexity, variability in input, and concurrency.

 The EBS volume size is the minimum recommended.
 The EBS volume is used to store log data in transit to the Alert Logic backend and Deny Log data used for tuning.
 If the EBS volume disk space runs out, the WAF instance stops logging and issues an alert to the Alert Logic monitoring system.
 This condition does not affect availability of the WAF autoscaling stack.